elfarsif/mongoose-relationship/README.md

 ## Introduction

-This app is a mongoose blog app that employs One-to-Many relationships, it can be used as a template for personal projects.
+This is a mongoose blog app that employs One-to-Many relationships, it can be used as a template for personal projects.
 It covers different scenarios, approaches, and considerations for designing efficient data structures.

 See Installation at bottom of page